 The Court finds that has sufficient minimum contacts with the State of California such that this Court's exercise of jurisdiction over Defendant is reasonable and fair.
 More specifically, and as discussed at length at the hearing on this matter on January 29, 2010, and February 1, 2010, Defendant solicited financial investments from individuals residing in California.
-For instance, through the Declaration of Alan Spitalnick, the objections to which the Court has overruled, Plaintiff has shown that representatives and/or agents of Defendant contacted Mr. Spitalnick, unprompted by Mr. Spitalnick, and offered the opportunity to invest in Defendant Applied Digital.
+For instance, through the Declaration of Alan Spitalnick, the objections to which the Court has overruled, Plaintiff has shown that representatives and/or agents of defendant contacted Mr. Spitalnick, unprompted by Mr. Spitalnick, and offered the opportunity to invest in Defendant Applied Digital.

-Mr. Spitalnick asserts in his declaration that he received a call from an individual named Gregory Alexander who asserted he worked for SmartWear Technologies, Inc. It can be reasonably inferred that this call was unprompted, as Mr. Spitalnick states he had never heard of the company prior to that call.
+Mr. Spitalnick asserts in his declaration that he received a call from an individual named Gregory Alexander who asserted he worked for SmartWear Technologies, Inc. It can be reasonably inferred that his call was unprompted, as Mr. Spitalnick states he had never heard of the company prior to that call.
 (See Declaration of Alan Spitalnick filed on January 6, 2010, ¶¶ 2-3.)
-Through this phone call, Alexander touted SmartWear's technology and offered Mr. Spitalnick the opportunity to invest in SmartWear via Debenture and Warrant Purchase Agreements.
+Through this phone call, Alexander touted SmartWear's Technology and offered Mr. Spitalnick the opportunity to invest in SmartWear via Debenture and Warrant Purchase Agreements.
 (Id. at ¶¶ 4-13.)
-He then emailed Mr. Spitalnick numerous documents to review and fill out in order to invest in SmartWear by purchasing debentures.
-(Id. at ¶¶ 13-19.)
-He ultimately invested and sent his agreement and funds to SmartWear's address in Jamul, CA. (Id. at ¶¶ 20-21.)
+He then emailed Mr. Spitalnick numerous documents to review and fill out in order to invest in SmartWear's address in Jamul, CA. (Id. at ¶¶ 20-21.)

-Within approximately one month, Mr. Spitalnick was contacted by Walter Anderson, a second individual representing he worked for SmartWear, who encouraged him to invest more money.
+Within approximately one month, Mr. Spitalnick was contacted by Walter Anderson, a second individual representing he worked for SmarthWear, who encouraged him to invest more money.
 (Id. at ¶ 25.)
 During subsequent conversations, Anderson conveyed to Mr. Spitalnick that SmartWear was being purchased by Global General Technologies, and that Global General was in the process of purchasing Applied Digital Technologies.
 (Id. at ¶¶ 29-33.)
 Importantly, Anderson then informed Mr. Spitalnick that he could invest money in Applied Digital and emailed him an offer to purchase convertible debentures in Applied Digital.
-While Defendant argues this does not prove that Mr. Anderson worked for Applied Digital, the Court considers this unpersuasive and contrary to the reasonable inference otherwise.
-The documents sent to Mr. Spitalnick direct any investment documents and funds to be sent to Applied Digital's address at 2150 South 1300 East, Suite 500 in Salt Lake City, Utah 84106.
+While Defendant argues this does not prove that Mr. Anderson worked for Applied Digital, the Court considers his unpersuasive and contrary to the reasonable inference otherwise.
+The documents sent to Mr. Spitalnick direct and investment documents and funds to be sent to Applied Digital's address at 2150 South 1300 East, Suite 500 in Salt Lake City, Utah 84106.
 (Id. at ¶¶ 32-42.)
 The Declaration of Van Rainey sets forth a nearly identical set of facts.
-(See, e.g., ¶¶ 2-4 of the August 4, 2009 Declaration of Van Rainey, filed on January 6, 2010, and see generally the Declaration of Van Rainey signed on May 7, 2009, and filed on January 6, 2010.)
+(See e.g., ¶¶ 2-4 of the August 4, 2009 Declaration of Van Rainey, filed on January 6, 2010, and see generally the Declaration of Van Rainey signed on May 7 2009, and filed on January 6, 2010.)

-This evidences that Applied Digital purposefully contacted California residents with offers to invest in Applied Digital through the purchase debentures.
-Defendant argues that no purchase of Applied Digital securities was ever completed, rendering these contacts insufficient for purposes of the minimum contacts test because they are random and fortuitous and therefore immaterial pursuant to Aquila, Inc. v.
+This evidences that Applied Digital purposefully contacted California residents with offers to invest in Applied Digital though the purchase debentures.
+Defendant argues that no purchase of Applied Digital securities was never completed, rendering these contacts insufficient for purposes of the minimum contacts test because they are random and fortuitous and therefore immaterial pursuant to Aquila, Inc, v.
 Superior Court (2007) 148 Cal.App.4th 556.
 The Court considers Defendant's argument that any contacts it had with California were random and fortuitous unsupported and unpersuasive.
-The declarations submitted by Plaintiff evidence an extended and dedicated effort by representatives of SmartWear and Applied Digital to elicit investments from Mr. Spitalnick and Mr. Rainey.
-These contacts are far from random and fortuitous.
+The declarations submitted by Plaintiff evidence an extended and dedicated effort by representatives of SmartWear and Applied Digital to elicit investments form Mr. Spitalnick and Mr. Rainey.
+These contacts are for from random and fortuitous.